 Section 162(m) of the Internal Revenue Code generally limits the deductible amount of total annual compensation paid by a public company to each "covered employee" (the chief executive officer and three other most highly compensated executive officers of the Company other than the chief financial officer) to no more than \$1 million.
 Excluded from total compensation for this purpose is compensation that is "performance-based" within the meaning of Section 162(m) of the Internal Revenue Code.
 Unless an exception applies, compensation otherwise deductible in connection with awards granted under the Stock Incentive Plan will be subject to this limit.
-We expect that the majority of the compensation paid by the Company to the named executive officers in 2011 will be deductible to the Company.
-The Compensation Committee will consider various alternatives to preserving the deductibility of compensation payments and benefits to the extent reasonably practicable and to the extent consistent with its other compensation objectives.
+We expect that the majority of the company to the named executive officers in 2011 will be deductible to the Company.
+The Compensation payments and benefits to the extent reasonably practicable and to the extent consistent with its other compensation objectives.
 The Committee has not adopted a formal policy that requires all compensation paid to the named executives to be fully deductible.